 Australia has long been the perfect pilgrimage for young Brits looking to travel and backpack in another part of the world.
 But what makes Melbourne even more appealing is the chance to have a working holiday while living in one of the coolest cities in the world.

 Every year thousands of Brits leave their respective nests and take up the opportunity to live and work in Australia's most liveable city.

-A year on the road
+A year (or two) on the road

-There's no better way to experience the best Melbourne and the state of Victoria has to offer than spending six to 12 months immersed in the culture, food and the great outdoors.
-Australian Working Holiday visas allow travellers to stay in Australia for up to 12 months and take on short-term employment.
-Be sure to arrange your visa several months prior to travelling.
+There's no better way to experience the best that Melbourne and the state of Victoria have to offer than spending a working holiday immersed in the region's culture, food, events and great outdoors.

-There are also opportunities for short term employment across regional Victoria during the fruit harvesting season.
-A good source to find about harvest work is the federal government's Harvest Trail website.
+There are also opportunities for short-term employment across regional Victoria.
+A good source to find out about harvest work is the federal government's Harvest Trail website.